senseofsteph/SocialSesh/README.md

 #### 2.0

 - User can search for a virtual event under a particular category
-- User can customize their profile with created events and interests
+- User can search for all virtual events on calendar

-#### 3.0

-- Slicker UI with use of front-end technologies

-### Notes

-- More to come!